sfigg/commercialization-public/design/device-experiences/OEM-security-considerations.md

 ## Virtualization-based Security (VBS)

 Hardware-based security features, also called virtualization-based security or VBS, provides isolation of secure kernel from normal operating system.
-Vulnerabilities and Day zero attacks in the operating system cannot be exploited because of this isolation.
+Vulnerabilities and Zero-Day attacks in the operating system cannot be exploited because of this isolation.

 **OEMs:** For more information about VBS hardware requirements, see [Virtualization Based Security (VBS) hardware requirements](OEM-VBS.md).